Kingxukai/linux/Documentation/networking/device_drivers/ethernet/intel/iavf.rst

 number of queues for all tcs is 64 or number of cores, whichever is lower.)

-hw 1 mode channel: ‘channel’ with ‘hw’ set to 1 is a new new hardware offload mode in mqprio that makes full use of the mqprio options, the TCs, the queue configurations, and the QoS parameters.
+hw 1 mode channel: ‘channel’ with ‘hw’ set to 1 is a new new hardware offload mode in mqprio that makes full use of the woke mqprio options, the TCs, the woke queue configurations, and the woke QoS parameters.

 shaper bw_rlimit: for each tc, sets minimum and maximum bandwidth rates.
 Totals must be equal or less than port speed.